nfriend/snow-day-notifier/README.md

 ![A notification from IFTTT](img/ifttt-notification-example.jpg)

-Clicking the notification redirects the user to the [PEI public school board website](https://edu.princeedwardisland.ca/psb/) to view the full post.
+Clicking the notification redirects the user to the [PEI public schools website](https://edu.princeedwardisland.ca/psb/) to view the full post.

 ## Developing